Civil rights movement: Johnson administration: 1963–1969

-Lyndon Johnson made civil rights one of his highest priorities, coupling it with a "war on poverty."
+Lyndon Johnson made civil rights one of his highest priorities, coupling it with his War on Poverty.
 However, the increasing opposition to the Vietnam War, coupled with the cost of the war, undercut support for his domestic programs.

 Under Kennedy, major civil rights legislation had been stalled in Congress.
 His assassination changed everything.
 On one hand, President Lyndon Johnson was a much more skillful negotiator than Kennedy, but he had behind him a powerful national momentum demanding immediate action on moral and emotional grounds.
 Demands for immediate action originated from unexpected directions, especially white Protestant church groups.
-The Justice Department, led by Robert Kennedy, moved from a posture of defending Kennedy from the quagmire minefield of racial politics to acting to fulfill his legacy.
+The Justice Department, led by Robert Kennedy, moved from a posture of defending him against the quagmire of racial politics to one of fulfilling his legacy.
 The violent death and public reaction dramatically moved the conservative Republicans, led by Senator Everett McKinley Dirksen, whose support was the margin of victory for the Civil Rights Act of 1964.
 The act immediately ended de jure (legal) segregation and the era of Jim Crow.

-With the civil rights movement at full blast, Lyndon Johnson coupled black entrepreneurship with his war on poverty, setting up special programs in the Small Business Administration, the Office of Economic Opportunity, and other agencies.
-This time there was money for loans designed to boost minority business ownership.
+With the civil rights movement at full blast, Lyndon Johnson coupled black entrepreneurship with his war on poverty, establishing special programs within the Small Business Administration, the Office of Economic Opportunity, and other agencies.
+This time, there was money for loans designed to boost minority business ownership.
 Richard Nixon greatly expanded the program, setting up the Office of Minority Business Enterprise (OMBE) in the expectation that black entrepreneurs would help defuse racial tensions and possibly support his reelection.

 Foreign political reactions

 China

 In China, Mao Zedong in August 1963 expressed support for the U.S. civil rights movement, stating that the "fascist atrocities" committed against black people in the U.S. demonstrated the link between reactionary domestic U.S. policies and its policies of aggression abroad.
 In 1968, a mass rally in China condemned the assassination of Martin Luther King Jr. Mao stated that racial discrimination in the U.S. resulted from its colonial system and that the struggle of Black people in the U.S. was an anti-imperialist struggle.
 The Chinese Communist Party echoed this view of the civil rights movement.
-During the Cultural Revolution, People's Daily repeated cited the example that King advocated nonviolence, but was violently killed, as an example of its view that violent struggle was necessary for the oppressed masses of the world to free themselves.
+During the Cultural Revolution, the People's Daily repeated cited the example that King advocated nonviolence, but was violently killed, as an example of its view that violent struggle was necessary for the oppressed masses of the world to free themselves.

 Maoism influenced some components of the Black liberation movement, including the Black Panther Party and black self-defense advocate Robert F. Williams.